 - What starts with T, ends with T, and has T in it?

 A homemade lunch is already a wonderful expression of love for your child since you put in a lot of thought and effort to prepare it.
 However, you can take it to the next level with these sweet lunch box notes for kids.
-These lunchbox notes beautifully express your love and care for your child.
+These lunchbox notes beautifully express your love, appreciation, and care for your child.
 They are also a great way to cheer them up if they are having a bad day at school.
 Also, if you haven’t been able to spend much time with them lately due to their busy schedule, these notes will help you stay connected.
 So gather your pens and paper to create these thoughtful notes.

 Infographic: Heartfelt Lunch Box Notes For Kids